EN

 • Black Community Advocates Association of NS- Recognition Award as Founding Member, 2002.

-• Treasury Board of Canada - Award of Recognition - Embracing Change Task Force -2001.
+• Treasury Board of Canada - Award of Recognition - Embracing Change Task Force- 2001.

-• Recipient of numerous contribution awards from local university, schools and organizations.
+• Recipient of numerous contribution awards from local universities, schools and organizations.
 Current research and studies in social work focus on the transgenerational transmission of trauma and the impact on the biopsychosocial development of African Canadians and Indigenous peoples.

 Private Practice Services